hpc2n/intro-linux/docs/linux.md

 ## Encryption

-Encryption converts data into a secure and unreadable form to protect it from unauthorized access.
-Linux provides encryption tools and algorithms to secure data at rest and during transmission.
-Encrypted file systems, disk encryption, and network encryption are commonly used in Linux to safeguard sensitive information and ensure data privacy.
+Encryption scrambles data into a secure and unreadable form so it can only be accessed by authorized parties.

+Linux provides encryption to secure data, both during transmission and on the system.
+This is done through encrypted file systems, disk encryption, and network encryption.

 ## IP Address (Internet Protocol Address)

+(Much of this section was taken from Wikipedia)

+An Internet Protocol address (IP address) is a unique numerical label that is assigned to every device that is connected to a network.

+IP addresses in Linux are used for:
+- network configuration
+- routing
+- device communication

-An IP Address is a unique numerical identifier assigned to each device connected to a network.
-In Linux, IP addresses are used for network configuration, routing, and device communication.
-IP addresses can be assigned manually (static) or dynamically (through DHCP) and play a crucial role in establishing network connections and enabling internet connectivity.
+IP addresses can either be assigned manually (static IP address) or dynamically (DHCP).
+They are crucially important in establishing network connections and enabling internet connectivity.

+Two versions of the Internet Protocol are in common use on the Internet today:
+- The original version of the Internet Protocol (deployed in 1983 in the ARPANET) is Internet Protocol version 4 (IPv4).
+    - An IPv4 address has a size of 32 bits, which limits the address space to 4294967296 (232) addresses.
+Some addresses are reserved for special purposes such as private networks (≈18 million addresses) and multicast addressing (≈270 million addresses).
+    - IPv4 addresses are usually represented in dot-decimal notation, consisting of four decimal numbers, each ranging from 0 to 255, separated by dots, e.g., 192.0.2.1.
+Each part represents a group of 8 bits (an octet) of the address.
+- The Internet Protocol Version 6 (IPv6) was developed in 1995.
+IPv6 technology was in various testing stages until the mid-2000s when commercial production deployment commenced.
+    - In IPv6, the address size was increased from 32 bits in IPv4 to 128 bits, thus providing up to 2128 (approximately 3.403×1038) addresses.
+This is deemed sufficient for the foreseeable future.

 ## Kernel Panic

-Kernel Panic is a critical error condition in the Linux kernel where it cannot continue operating safely.
-It typically occurs due to severe software or hardware issues, such as a corrupted kernel, hardware failure, or incompatible drivers.
-When a kernel panic happens, the system halts, displays an error message, and requires a manual reboot.
-Kernel panics are rare but need investigation to identify and resolve the underlying cause.
+Kernel Panic is a critical error condition in the Linux kernel.
+When this happens it cannot continue operating safely.
+The reason for it happening is usually severe software or hardware issues, such as: a corrupted kernel, hardware failure, or incompatible drivers.

+The system halts when there is a kernel panic.
+An error message is displayed, and a manual reboot needs to be done.

+Kernel panics happen quite rarely, but are something that gives cause for concernt and needs to be investigated so the cause can be found and resolved.

 ## Mount

-Mounting refers to attaching a file system to a specific directory location within the Linux file hierarchy, making the contents of the file system accessible to the operating system and its users.
-By mounting a device or network share, Linux treats it as part of the overall file system, allowing users to access and manipulate files and directories within that mounted location.
+Mounting means to attach a file system to a specific directory location in the Linux file hierarchy.
+This causes the contents of the file system to become accessible to the operating system and the users.

+When a device (local or network) has been mounted, Linux will behave as if it is a part of the file system.
+That means users can access and manipulate directories and files of that location.

 ## TCP/IP (Transmission Control Protocol/Internet Protocol)

+TCP/IP
-TCP/IP is the fundamental communication protocol suite used for network communication in Linux and the internet.
-It provides a reliable and standardized set of protocols that enable data transmission between devices.
-TCP ensures the reliable delivery of data, while IP handles the addressing and routing of data packets.
-TCP/IP is the backbone of network communication, allowing devices to communicate and exchange data across diverse networks.
+- is the fundamental communication protocol suite used for network communication in Linux and the internet.
+- provides a reliable and standardized set of protocols that enable data transmission between devices.
+- is the backbone of network communication, letting the devices talk to each other and exchange data.

+TCP ensures reliable delivery of data and IP handles addressing and routing of data packets.

 ## UEFI (Unified Extensible Firmware Interface)

-UEFI is a modern firmware interface that replaces the traditional BIOS (Basic Input/Output System) in newer computers.
-UEFI provides advanced boot and system initialization capabilities, supports large disk sizes, and offers additional security features.
-Linux systems are compatible with UEFI and utilize it for system booting and hardware initialization.

-## Virtualization

-Virtualization in Linux involves running multiple virtual instances of operating systems or applications on a single physical computer.
-It enables efficient resource utilization, improved scalability, and isolating different environments.
-Linux provides robust virtualization technologies such as Kernel-based Virtual Machine (KVM), Xen, and containerization platforms like Docker and LXC.
+UEFI is
+- a modern firmware interface
+- replaces the traditional BIOS (Basic Input/Output System)
+- provides advanced boot and system initialization capabilities
+- supports large disk sizes
+- offers additional security features.
+- can be used by Linux systems for booting and initialization of hardware.